ersaab/Online-Inventory/README.md

 Harmanjit Singh

-GiftsOnline is a Gifts Store which needs a managed Software in order to keep a track of Inventory
+GiftsOnline is a Gifts Store which is a managed Software in order to keep a track of Inventory

+CRUD Operations are performed in it.

 Includes: